ribot/android-guidelines/project_and_code_guidelines.md

 __Long parameters case__

-When a method has many parameters or its parameters are very long we should break the line after every comma `,`
+When a method has many parameters or its parameters are very long, we should break the line after every comma `,`

 ```java
 loadPicture(context, "http://ribot.co.uk/images/sexyjoe.jpg", mImageViewProfilePicture, clickListener, "Title of the picture");